If you’re a senior or have an older family member with a cell phone, one of the nation’s leading carriers may have a deal for you.

 AT&T’s Senior Nation Plan for those 65 and older offers 200 Anytime Minutes and 500 Nights & Weekend Minutes for $29.99 a month.

 The thing about the Senior Plan is that it doesn’t work on smartphones, just the basic varieties like flip phones.
 To sign up, visit an AT&T store or call 1-800-331-0500 or 611 from your AT&T wireless phone.
+Compare AT&T’s Senior Plan to other senior phone plans available with our list of the best cell phone plans for seniors.

 Are you in the market for a new cell phone plan?
 Check out our comprehensive cell phone guide!